0xFrPr/digital-privacy-online-anonymity-course/README.md

 7. Finish with **Chapters 10–12** to understand anonymous identities, sharing, maintenance, backups, and cleanup.
 8. Apply **Practical Toolkit 4** as the final operational checklist.

 ---

-Credits :
-Prepared & Designed by Fayz Alharthi

-License :
-This project is shared for educational purposes.
-You may use it as a learning reference while preserving proper credit.

----